Grand Army Ending, Explained

 Leila

-At the start of each episode, an email is shown to be composed that has distinctive white ultra-right-wing undertones.
+At the start of each episode, an email is shown as composed with distinctive white ultra-right-wing undertones.
 It declares that there will be an attack on the school.
 In Episode 9, titled ‘Freedom,’ Leila is revealed to be its writer.
 She sets it to be delivered to the principal when the student demonstration at the school is in full swing.
 She gleefully laughs as the security tries to escort the students to safety, reveling in the pandemonium she has caused.
 As with the other four principal characters, Leila breaks the proverbial shackles and finds her own path to freedom and agency, even if it’s darker and more sinister than others.

 Read More: Where Was Grand Army Filmed?